qutip/qutip-vagrant/README.md

     $ vagrant ssh

-This gives immediate access to a virtual machine with the specified versions of the OS and QuTiP, including all its dependencies.
+This gives immediate access to a virtual machine with the specified versions of the OS and QuTiP, including all its dependencies, for both Python 2 and Python 3 environments.

 All files stored in the directory for each configuration are available in the VM under the directory /vagrant.

+When finished with the VM, it can be stopped using:

+    $ vagrant halt

+and completely deleted using:

+    $ vagrant destroy